phantom22/game-prototype/README.md

 If the map was saved in a text file, just for future completion then you need to enter three values:
 *  `grid's first number`.
 *  `grid's second number` *(repeat it even if the map is square shaped)*.
-*  `map.meta`, an array of all the tile's ids that the map is made of *(must be in brackets)*.
+*  `map.meta`, a string of numbers that contains all the tile's ids that the map is made of *(must be in brackets)*.

-After you've entered all the correct values you can continue your creation.
+After you've entered all the correct values you can continue your creation by clicking the `edit button`.

 ### THANK YOU FOR READING!